dune73/test-4/tutorial-8/README.md

     132 942432 Restricted SQL Character Anomaly Detection (args): # of special characters exceeded (2)
 ```

-Before we finish with this tutorial, let me present my tuning policy again:
+Before we finish with this tutorial, let me iterate my tuning policy again:

 * Always work in blocking mode
 * Highest scoring requests go first
 * Work in several iterations

 When you grow more proficient, you can reduce the number of iterations and tackle more false alarms in a single batch.
 Or you can concentrate on the rules that are triggered most often.
 That may work as well and in the end, when all rule exclusions are in place, you should end up with the same configuration.
-But in my experience, this policy with three simple guiding rules is the one with the highest chance of success and the lowest drop out rate.
-This is how you end up with a tight CRS setup in blocking mode with a low anomaly scoring limit.
+But in my experience, the policy with the three simple guiding rules is the one with the highest chance of success and the one with the lowest drop out rate.

 We have now reached the end of the block consisting of three *ModSecurity tutorials*.
 The next one will look into setting up a *reverse proxy*.